nmylynh/Data-Structures/notes.md

-## :link: Linked Lists:
+### :four: Linked Lists :link:

-- A linked list is a list of nodes and they're conceptually stored linearly in memory
+#### A linked list is a list of nodes and they're conceptually stored linearly in memory
-- In it's most basic form, a linked list is a string of nodes, sort of like a string of pearls, with each node containing both data and a reference to the next node in the list
+#### In it's most basic form, a linked list is a string of nodes, sort of like a string of pearls, with each node containing both data and a reference to the next node in the list
-    - Note: This is a singly linked list.
+1. Note: This is a singly linked list.
     - The nodes in a doubly linked list will contain references to both the next node and the previous node.
-- The main advantage of using a linked list over a similar data structure, like the static array, is the linked list’s dynamic memory allocation:
+2. The main advantage of using a linked list over a similar data structure, like the static array, is the linked list’s dynamic memory allocation:
     - if you don’t know the amount of data you want to store before hand, the linked list can adjust on the fly.*
     - Of course this advantage comes at a price: dynamic memory allocation requires more space and commands slower look up times.
-- For storage, an array isnt a good choice (cuz it's static) because you're reguarly adding and removing things
+3. For storage, an array isnt a good choice (cuz it's static) because you're reguarly adding and removing things, but linked list allows for effcient operations due to it's structure
-- A linked list is better, which is also a linear data structure

 *In practice this means certain insertions are more expensive.
 For example, if the list initially allocates enough space for eight nodes, on the ninth insertion the list will have to double its allocated space to 16 and copy over the original 8 nodes, a more expensive operation than a normal insertion.